-On this day in 1983, 20-year-old Vanessa Williams becomes the first African American to win the Miss America crown.
+On September 17, 1983, 20-year-old Vanessa Williams becomes the first Black woman to win the Miss America crown.
 Less than a year later, on July 23, 1984, Williams gave up her crown after nude photos of her surfaced.
-Despite the scandal, Williams later launched a successful singing and acting career, including a featured role on the hit television sitcom Ugly Betty.
+Despite the scandal, Williams later launched a successful singing and acting career, including a featured role on the television sitcom Ugly Betty.

 After some time away from the public eye, Williams re-emerged and embarked on a successful music career.
 In 1988, she released her debut album, The Right Stuff,The Comfort Zone, sold over two million copies and contained the chart-topping single “Save the Best for Last.”
 Williams’ third album, 1994’s The Sweetest Days, also went platinum.
 In 1995, she recorded “Colors of the Wind,” the theme song on the soundtrack for the animated feature Pocahontas; the song later earned an Academy Award.